 - 1. Inspect a new cylinder base o-ring (or packing) for cracks or deformities.
 If serviceable, lubricate the new cylinder base o-ring with clean 50-weight aviation engine oil. - 2.
 Install the new cylinder base O-ring (or packing), lubricated with clean 50-weight aviation engine oil on the cylinder base flange; verify the O-ring is not twisted on the cylinder base flange after installation. - 3.
 Lubricate cylinder through-bolt and deck stud threads using clean 50-weight aviation engine oil. - 4.
 Install a serviceable piston, fitted with new piston rings, and piston pin partially in the cylinder bore. - 5.
 Carefully rotate the crankshaft, placing the connecting rod of the cylinder being installed in the outermost position.
-Remove the packing that was installed for connecting rod support. - 6.
-Line the piston up with the connecting rod and slide the piston pin into the connecting rod.
+Remove the packing that was installed for connecting rod support.
+Remove the spacers (or torque plate) from the cylinder position to be installed. - 6.
+Align the piston with the opening in the small end of the connecting rod and slide the piston pin into the connecting rod.